nova-model/nova-tutorial/episodes/02-Copy-Template.md

     > Enter `no`

 After answering these questions, `copier` will clone the template repository and create your project within the `nova_tutorial` directory.

+## Install Project Dependencies

+1.  **Clone the Template:**  Follow the instructions in the "Getting Started with a Template Application" episode to clone the NOVA template using `copier`.
+This will create a new directory (e.g., `nova_tutorial`) containing your project files.
+2.  **Navigate to the Project Directory:**  Open your terminal and navigate to the newly created project directory:

+    ```bash
+    cd nova_tutorial
+    ```

+3.  **Install Dependencies with Poetry:**  Use Poetry to install the project dependencies defined in the `pyproject.toml` file:

+    ```bash
+    poetry install
+    ```

+    This command will create a virtual environment for your project and install all required libraries, including the NOVA libraries and Trame.

 ## Project Structure